 Athens is ancient, modern, creative, exhilarating, intense, political and hedonistic.
-Artists, activists, institutions, communities, entrepreneurs and restaurateurs from within Greece, and across the world are being pulled into Athens.
+Artists, activists, institutions, communities, entrepreneurs and restaurateurs from within Greece, and across the world are now being pulled into Athens.
 We want you to meet as many of them as we can engage in five days.
 Also we want to facilitate the exploration of future collaborative programs.

-If you wish to join us on this unique learning experience, please contact me on fotis[at]kape.com.au, or +61 3 9486 2770.
+If you wish to join us on this rare learning experience, please contact me on fotis[at]kape.com.au, or +61 3 9486 2770.

 Kape Communications Pty Ltd